GreatBahram/dsa/data-structures/week01/notes.md

 ## Problems

-- Check brackets in the code
+- Check brackets in the code: Stack exercise.
-- Tree height
+- Tree height: testing our understanding of tree.
-- Network packet processing simulation
+- Network packet processing simulation: using queue or dequeue sometimes saves your ass immensely.
-- Stack with maximum
+- Stack with maximum: using auxiliary data structure is perhaps better than some stupid ideas.
-- Maximum in Sliding Window
+- Maximum in Sliding Window: You should appreciate dequeue more than you think.